Ibiza Travel Guide

-Ibiza has an average of 300 days of sunshine a year, warm waters from May till October, amazing beaches and remarkably hospitable people.
-The island is overrun by a wild combination of chic and middle-class visitors, mainly from England, Germany, France, Scandinavia and is also a major mecca for gay travelers.
+Ibiza is one of the Balearic islands with amazing beaches, remarkably hospitable people and an average of 300 days of sunshine a year.
+It is well known for it’s lively nightlife, where major European nightclubs have summer outposts, attracting top DJs from all over the planet.
+The island is overrun by a wild combination of chic and middle-class visitors, mainly from England, Germany, France and Scandinavia, and is also a major mecca for gay travellers.
 Seafood specialties come straight from the boat to port side restaurants all over the island.

 Best Time to Visit Ibiza

 The best time to visit Ibiza is in July and August, with high temperatures of 29°C and 13 hours of daylight.
 This is the pick season, when beaches and clubs are overcrowded and everybody parties till dawn.
 This is the time for the hottest events, legendary parties and colossal atmosphere, from day time pool parties, to pre-parties watching the sunset, to rave all night long.